 Coastal erosion is a natural phenomenon of beaches.
-Beaches respond to environmental factors such as annual variations in the amount of sand washed down from rivers; changes in the geometry of river delta channels; and changes in the weather-especially prevailing winds, severe storms and tropical cyclones.
+Beaches respond to environmental factors such as variations in sand supply; changes in climate and prevailing wave regime; and changes in the weather-especially prevailing winds, severe storms and tropical cyclones.
 As environmental conditions change the beach profile changes as sand is moved onshore or offshore seeking an equilibrium profile.
 However, in some cases there may be a trend of ongoing erosion resulting in long-term shoreline recession.
 (QLD DERM, 2009).

 It is likely that a number of these factors will be influenced by climate change and associated sea level rise.
-The impact of sea level rise will most likely be experienced as more severe coastal erosion during extreme events.
-Eroded coastlines will increasingly fail to rebuild fully following these extreme events, resulting in permanent losses of land to the sea (QLD DERM, 2009).
+The impact of climate change on sandy shorelines will most likely be experienced as more severe coastal erosion during extreme events and increased shoreline recession as a result of predicted sea level rise.
+Eroded coastlines will increasingly fail to rebuild fully following these extreme events (and under the influence of sea level rise), resulting in permanent losses of land to the sea (QLD DERM, 2009).

-Erosion from natural beach processes does not permanently affect the form of the beach and hence its value as a public asset.
-However, it does involve a landward shift in its location.
-The problems associated with beach erosion only occur once the shoreline recession threatens property.
-The problem is not so much that the beach is eroding but that development has occurred within the zone of natural beach fluctuations.
+Coastal erosion from natural processes does not permanently affect the form of the beach and hence its value as a public asset.
+The problems associated with coastal erosion only occur once shoreline recession threatens property.
+The problem is not so much that the beach system is eroding landward but that development has occurred within the zone of natural coastline fluctuations in response to factors such as climate variability, regional processes and sea level rise.

-Urban development is expected to continue to be a major activity in proximity to the coast and needs to be carefully planned and managed to minimise impacts on coastal resources and prevent urban settlement within areas that are at risk from coastal hazards.
+Urban development is expected to continue to be a major activity in proximity to the coast and needs to be carefully planned and managed to minimise impacts on coastal resources and limit urban settlement within areas that may be at risk from coastal hazards over the planning horizon.
 This DCP seeks to conserve the Tweed coast by managing urban growth.